apache/druid/docs/tutorials/tutorial-transform.md

 * `location` matches 3
 * `number` matches 100

+Once a row passes the filter, the ingestion job applies the transformations.
+In this example, the filter selects the first three rows because each row meets at least one of the required OR conditions.
+For the selected rows, the ingestion job ingests the transformed `animal` column, the `location` column, and both the original `number` and the transformed `triple-number` column.
+The "lion" row doesn't meet any of the conditions, so it is not ingested or transformed.

 ## Query the transformed data

 In the web console, open a new tab in the **Query** view.
 Run the following query to view the ingested data: